 Following a trigger event, the recovery of the capital invested depends essentially on the configuration of the CoCo.
-CoCos can only recover their fully or partially written-down nominal value in the case of a temporary writedown.
-In the event of a conversion to shares or in case of a permanent write-down, the capital invested is, however, lost.
+CoCos can use one of the following three methods to recover their fully or partially written-down nominal value: conversion into shares, temporary write-down or permanent write-off.
 In the case of a temporary write-down, the write-down is completely discretionary, taking into account certain regulatory restrictions.
 Any coupon payments after the trigger event are based on the reduced nominal value.
-In the case of a full write-down, the entitlement to coupons is also lost.
-A CoCo investor may therefore, under certain circumstances, incur losses ahead of equity investors and other holders of debt instruments in respect of the same
+A CoCo investor may therefore, under certain circumstances, incur losses ahead of equity investors and other holders of debt instruments in respect of the same issuer.